annabregola/logo-detection/README.md

 The reference metric for the evaluation of the model was the IOU, the Intersection Over Union, evaluated as

 <img src="http://www.sciweavers.org/tex2img.php?eq=IOU%20%3D%20%20%5Cfrac%7BArea%20of%20Intersection%7D%7BArea%20of%20Union%7D%20&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=0" align="center" border="0" alt="IOU =  \frac{Area of Intersection}{Area of Union} " width="226" height="47" />

+Unfortunately, YOLOv5 does not provide a built-in function to evaluate this metric.
+However, it is possible to retrieve the area of prediction as raw text.
+We hence used the provided coordinates to evaluate IOU through the formula displayed in `insert name of the notebook`

+## Results